tbretl/ae353-sp21/docs/projects.md

 One reason to use conda is that it is then easy to install everything else.
 Do the following two things to setup an environment in which you can run examples with pybullet.

-First, create a text file named `ae353-bullet.yml` with the following contents (a file exactly like this can be downloaded from [here](https://github.com/tbretl/ae353-sp21/blob/main/examples/ae353-bullet.yml) by right-clicking `Raw` and selecting "Download Linked File As...".
-This will allow you to choose the save location.):
+First, create a text file named `ae353-bullet.yml` with the following contents (a file exactly like this can be downloaded from [here](https://github.com/tbretl/ae353-sp21/blob/main/examples/ae353-bullet.yml) by right-clicking "Raw" and then selecting "Download Linked File As..." which will allow you to choose the save location.):
 ```
 name: ae353-bullet
 channels: